chef/chef-web-docs/content/fips.md

 All of the tools Chef produces that have FIPS support read this kernel setting and default their mode of operation to match it with the exception of the workstation, which requires designating a port in the `fips_git_port` setting of the `cli.toml`.
-For the other Chef tools, Chef Infra Client, for example, if `chef-client` is run on an operating system configured into FIPS mode and you run, that Chef run will automatically be in FIPS mode unless the user disables it.
+For the other Chef Infra tools, Chef Infra Client, for example, if `chef-client` is run on an operating system configured into FIPS mode and you run, that Chef Infra run will automatically be in FIPS mode unless the user disables it.

 To enable FIPS on your platform follow these instructions: